GEORGE CARLIN 1896–1950

 Age 4, living with his father Jason, a Police Constable, mother Fanny and brothers Benjamin 1 (also on the Roll of Honour) and Robert 7 (who died in 1906 aged 13) on Chestnut Grove, West Bridgford.

 Age 14, living with his father, a Police Sergeant, mother Fanny, brother Benjamin 11 and his sister Mabel 2 at the Police station, Main Road, Radcliffe on Trent.
-He is employed as an errand boy at Radcliffe on Trent Golf Club.
+He was employed as an errand boy at Radcliffe on Trent Golf Club.

 Service Number: 62994

-Military Unit: Royal Horse Artillery
+Military Unit: Royal Field Artillery on medal card

 Theatre of War: Balkans